sayan1886/stead-driver-anomaly/README.md

 # STEAD Driver Behaviour Anomaly Detection

-This repository implements **STEAD (2025)** for anomaly detection in driver behaviour, with a focus on Indian urban traffic scenarios.
+This repository implements **STEAD (2025)** for anomaly detection in driver behavior, with a focus on Indian urban traffic scenarios.

 ## Features